 WHAT IS AN ICEBOX CAKE?

-That is exactly what this Raspberry Icebox Cake is, fruits-check, cream-check, graham crackers-check.
+That is exactly what this Raspberry Icebox Cake is, fruits-check, whipped cream-check, graham crackers-check.
 So pretty much we cover all the bases with this recipe.

 WHAT OTHER FLAVORS CAN I USE?